POLICIES & PROCEDURES

 Professional Boundaries

 The counselling relationship is professional and boundaried.
-Contact outside of sessions is limited to practical matters such as appointments or payments.
+Contact outside of sessions is usually limited to practical matters such as appointments unless otherwise agreed.

 Complaints

-If you are unhappy with any aspect of the service, I encourage you to raise this with me directly so we can try to resolve it together.
+If you are unhappy with any aspect of the services you receive, I encourage you to raise this with me directly so we can try to resolve it together.
 If the issue cannot be resolved, you have the right to contact the British Association for Counselling and Psychotherapy (BACP).
-I work in accordance with the BACP Ethical Framework.